 You’ll be presented with a blank keyboard layout initially, totally customizable from the ground up:

-It’s a lot easier to just use our current keyboard layout and then customize it with our new specifications.
+Rather than creating an entire layout from scratch, it’s a lot easier to just use our current keyboard layout and then customize it with our new specifications.
 You can load your current keyboard through File > Load Existing Keyboard…

 Choose your current keyboard layout in this menu.
 If you’re using a regular American keyboard, select ‘US.’